Pete Golding: Coaching career

-Tusculum College
+Tusculum

 Golding served for two years as defensive coordinator and defensive backs coach under Frankie DeBusk at Tusculum College, a member of the South Atlantic Conference.
 Prior to being named defensive coordinator in 2008, Golding served as defensive backs coach in 2007.

 The Pioneers became an explosive and record-setting defensive unit under Golding's direction.
 In 2007, TC set a new school record for interceptions with 14 and in 2008 TC lead the SAC in sacks and turnovers forced en route to an appearance in the NCAA Division II playoffs.

 Delta State

 In Golding's first year back at Delta State in 2010, the Statesmen advanced to the NCAA DII National Championship game and their third Gulf South Conference title in four years with an 11–4 overall record and a 6–2 mark in the GSC.
 DSU fell short of their goal of winning the title on a last-second game-winning field goal by Minnesota-Duluth, 20–17.

 Delta State's "Green Shirts" defense played a fast-paced and frenetic style that led the Statesmen to 19 interceptions and 27 forced fumbles.
 Led by Garrett Williams, who recorded 130 tackles and tied the school record interceptions in a season with eight, DSU allowed 372.7 yards per game, but bristled during the postseason surrendering less than 250 yards per game in postseason.

 Under Golding's guidance, Williams closed his senior season as a unanimous All-American selection after finishing with the third highest single season tackles total in DSU history.